kubag-dev/all-in-one/README.md

 --- routes      / endpoints
 --- schemas     / send/received data serialization
 ```
-Aach directory also can have helpers that some times might be just placed in root directory of a module.
+Each directory also can have helpers that some times might be just placed in root directory of a module.

 ### Advanced modules with custom logic
 <font color="ORANGE">**WIP**</font> (no current need)